 Note: Attachments can only be used with Standard Bulletins and are incompatible with bulletins created and sent from the Advanced Bulletin Editor.

 To attach a file to a bulletin:

-- On the Create Bulletin page, scroll to the Files section.
+- On the Create Bulletin page, scroll to the Files section beneath the Body section.

 - Click Add File.

-- Click Choose File and select the file that you want to attach.
+- Click Choose File/Browse and select the file that you want to attach.
 Click Open.